 Not everyone is as pleased with how legalization has unfolded.
 In California, businesses have complained about intrusive regulation, and some have remained at least partially in the black market.
 But Ashley’s story shows the best-case scenario for how legalization can work, and many others are transitioning from the informal side to the above-board cannabis industry.
 “I’ve been in the legal market for eight months,” Ashley said, “and to even think about going back to the black market now—it’s like no way!”

 Drug convictions can bar people from industry jobs in some places, which critics say further harms minority communities disproportionately damaged by the war on drugs.
-And many advocates are dismayed that hundreds of thousands of people, many of them of colour, are still arrested every year for pot.
+And many advocates are dismayed that hundreds of thousands of people, many of them of color, are still arrested every year for pot.
 But reforms are trying to address these inequities: In California, someone who broke cannabis laws in the past can work in the industry, and in some cities having such a conviction means you are more likely to get a business license.
 For many people looking to go legit, the rapidly growing legal industry is a boon.

 Jennifer Mehta is one of those people.
 The 47-year-old has for three decades worked with weed in a variety of capacities, as a trimmer, grower, cloner, edibles baker, and maker of bubble hash and butane honey oil.
 Back in the unregulated days, Mehta would often get paid in product and make her money by selling weed and hash after harvest season.
 Today, she’s a cannabis entrepreneur working exclusively with legal hemp through her two companies, Cannalina and Shine.